glebkudr/VibeCMS/README.md

 > **Note:** All documentation, code comments, and commit messages in this project are written in **English**.

+## Target Audience and Use Cases

+This project is ideal for:

+*   **Individuals or small teams** who need a simple, self-hostable solution to manage content for a static website (like a blog, portfolio, or documentation site).
+*   **Developers** looking for a starting point or example of a Python/FastAPI-based content management system combined with a static site generator.
+*   Users who prefer a straightforward **WYSIWYG editor** experience (Tiptap) for content creation over writing Markdown directly.
+*   Situations where the **performance, security, and simplicity of a static website** are desired, but a dynamic admin interface is needed for content updates.

+It provides a balance between the ease of content management typically found in dynamic CMS platforms and the benefits of a static website architecture.

 This project implements a static website generator with a web-based admin panel for content management.

 ## 1. Core Idea and Data Flow